A Brief Technical Guide for Beginners

 You are probably familiar with #2 pencils since they’re standard for general purposes.
 These belong to the U.S. grading system, which ranges from #1 to #4.
 The following examples show their equivalents to the European scale.

 Improving your drawing skills may be a challenge, but by discovering exciting and time-saving techniques, you can transform it into a relatively simple and rewarding process!
-Stay tuned for future posts that can help you apply the rules of perspective, find perfect proportions, skillfully use color, and more.
+Stay tuned for future posts and other resources that can help you apply the rules of perspective, find perfect proportions, skillfully use color, and more.